opencardev/crankshaft/README.md

 For some reason, several phone models complain about "incompatible device" when connecting to Crankshaft.
 Please be patient if Crankshaft does not work out-of-the-box yet for you.
 I am trying to figure out why so.
 If you have a device that you can lend me to debug, please email.

 It seems you'll have a better chance of getting it to work using the official screen.
 If you don't have the official screen or touchscreen, you should get one - it is a cheap and very good screen.
-If you insist on using a custom screen, [try running Crankshaft under X11 under dev mode](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode) - it will increase yur chance of getting it to work.
+If you insist on using a custom screen and the custom screen does not work out of the box, [try running Crankshaft under X11 under dev mode](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode).

 Does it work for you?
 --